satishjunghare/system-design/case_studies/url_shortner/README.md

 **Do we expect to provide metrics like analysis of per url** **Ans:** Yes

-### Requirements
+### Functional Requirements
 * After giving long URL, service should generate a short & unique random alias for it.
 * When visit a short URL, service should redirect to the long URL.
-* QR code should generate while creating short url.
+* QR code should generate while creating a short url.
 * System should persist url forever.
 * Shortened link should be as small as possible & should not be guessable.
 * Analytics dashboard for monitoring purpose.
+* Service should provide REST API so that customers can integrate with other applications.

 ### Non-Functional Requirements
 * The system should be highly available.
 Because in case service goes down, all the url redirection will fail.
 The requests comming to the system should be succeed 99.99%.
 * Redirection to the long URL should be happen with minimum latency.
-* Service should provide REST API so that customers can integrate with other applications.

 ### Capacity Estimation and Constraints in URL Shortening Service